Alliance for Innovation and Justice

 The Alliance for Innovation and Justice (Bündnis für Innovation und Gerechtigkeit; BIG) is a minor party in Germany aimed primarily at immigrants of Islamic origin.
 It was founded in the city of Cologne in 2010.
-BIG was founded predominantly by Muslims, but does not see itself as an Islamic party.

 History

-BIG was established in Cologne on March 2010 when three regional voters associations from Bonn, Cologne, and Gelsenkirchen merged.
-Later, BIG was merged with other muslim-interests political party, Alliance for Peace & Fairness (BFF), and started calling itself "BIG Bonn".
+BIG was established in Cologne in March 2010 when three regional voters associations from Bonn, Cologne, and Gelsenkirchen merged.
+Later, BIG was merged with other Muslim-interests political party, Alliance for Peace & Fairness (BFF), and started calling itself "BIG Bonn".

 In 2013, the MDU took part in the annual anti-Israel Quds Day demonstration in Berlin with banners and leaflets.
 The chairman and spokesperson of the MDU, Bilal Uwe Wilbert, a member of the BIG board from 2014, was one of the main speakers at the Al-Quds demonstration in 2013 as well as in 2014 in Berlin.

-On March 2014, the Muslim Democratic Union (MDU), Islamist political party that was founded in Osnabrück in 2010 and was mainly active in Lower Saxony joined BIG.
+In March 2014, the Muslim Democratic Union (MDU), Islamist political party that was founded in Osnabrück in 2010 and was mainly active in Lower Saxony joined BIG.
 Since its founding, BIG has only been able to win a small amount of seats at local level.